 - We maintain an open and honest dialogue with the tax authorities.

 - We follow and comply with both the letter and the spirit of the tax legislation in all countries and regions we operate.

-Kenji Hirose, our CFO & CRO who is a Group Managing Executive Officer is responsible for tax policy, and the department in charge of tax periodically reports to the CFO.
+Kenji Hirose, our CFO (Chief Financial Officer) who is a Group Executive Vice President, is responsible for tax policy, and the department in charge of tax periodically reports to the CFO.